orlov-n/cinema-lighthouse/README.md

 # Cinema LightHouse

 ## Overview
-**Cinema Lighthouse** is an easy-to-use, visually appealing application that allows for a user to view information about some popular (and not-so-popular) movies.
+**Cinema Lighthouse** is an easy-to-use, visually appealing application that allows the user to browse and view information about some popular (and not-so-popular) movies.
 Information includes release date, average ratings, overview, and more.

 #### Goals
 - Gain competency with React hooks